apache/www-site/content/history/mirror-history.md

 In 2003, Henk started generating statistics about the mirror network, providing a way for mirror hosts to check the health of their system and their connection to Apache.
 In December of that year, backup (fallback) sites joined the system.
 Henk, now a member of the Infrastructure team, formalized monitoring of Apache mirrors.

-From 2004 to 2015 the mirror system enjoyed steady growth, responding to world-wide demand for access to Apache product software.
+From 2004 to 2015 the mirror system enjoyed steady growth, responding to world-wide demand for access to Apache projects' software.

 In 2007 Gavin McDonald (gmcdonald) joined the Infrastructure team.
 His first focus was going through the huge backlog of tickets, many of which were requests for mirror providers to join as official mirrors.